 Connecting Government Agencies, Communities, NGOs and Businesses

 The Conservancy started the Komodo Fish Culture Project in 1998, working in close coordination with the Komodo National Park Authority and the District Governments of West Manggarai and Manggarai.
 In March 2003, the Conservancy established the hatchery facilities in Loh Mbogi to:

-- Provide fishers in and around Komodo National Park, Indonesia, with an alternative livelihood, so that they were not reliant on destructive fishing practices for income;
+- Provide fishers in and around national park with an alternative livelihood, so that they were not reliant on destructive fishing practices for income;

 - Demonstrate how a 'full-cycle' mariculture (from larvae as opposed to grow-outs from wild-caught juveniles) should be conducted to high conservation standards;